William M. Wright: Personal

 In June 1891, Wright married Marjorie Jerauld.
 They were the parents of: Colonel William Mason Wright, Jr. (1893–1977), who served in France during World War I, in the China Burma India Theater during World War II, and commanded the Armed Forces Education and Information Service and the Armed Forces Radio Service during and after World War II; Admiral and U.S. Ambassador to the Republic of China (Taiwan) Jerauld Wright (1898–1995); and Marjorie Wright (1900-1985), who married David McK.
 Key, and worked for the United States Department of State as a cultural affairs assistant and in other positions.

 In retirement, he resided in Washington, D.C.
 Wright died at Washington, D.C.'s Walter Reed Army Hospital on August 16, 1943, and was buried at Arlington National Cemetery, Section 2, Grave 4956-NH.

 Awards

 In 1942, the U.S. Congress passed legislation allowing retired Army generals to be advanced one rank on the retired list or posthumously if they had been recommended in writing during World War I for a promotion which they did not receive, and if they had received the Medal of Honor, the Distinguished Service Cross or the Army Distinguished Service Medal.
-Wright and James G. Harbord were promoted to lieutenant general on July 9, 1942.
+Wright and James G. Harbord were among those who met these criteria, and they were promoted to lieutenant general on July 9, 1942.